Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Introduction

 Recently, researchers have started attempts to analyze practical MOEAs.
-The expected running time of $(\mu+1)$ SIBEA, i.e., a simple MOEA using the hypervolume indicator to update the population, was analyzed on several synthetic problems~\cite{brockhoff2008analyzing,nguyen2015sibea,doerr2016sibea}, which contributes to the theoretical understanding of indicator-based MOEAs.
-Later, people have started to consider well-established algorithms in the evolutionary multi-objective optimisation area.
-For example, Huang et al.~\shortcite{huang2021runtime} considered MOEA/D, and examined the effectiveness of different decomposition methods by comparing the running time for solving many-objective synthetic problems.
-Very recently, Zheng \textit{et al.}~\shortcite{zheng2021first} analyzed the expected running time of NSGA-II (which uses non-dominated sorting and crowding distance mechanisms to update the population) for solving OneMinMax and LOTZ.
-Later on, Zheng and Doerr~\shortcite{zheng2022current} considered a modified crowding distance method, which updates the crowding distance of solutions once the solution with the smallest crowding distance is removed, and proved that the modified method can approximate the Pareto front better than the original crowding distance method in NSGA-II.
-Bian and Qian~\shortcite{bian2022better} proposed a new parent selection method, stochastic tournament selection (i.e., $k$ tournament selection where $k$ is uniformly sampled at random), to replace the binary tournament selection of NSGA-II, and proved that the method can decrease the expected running time asymptotically.
-There is also some work analyzing the effectiveness of the mutation~\cite{doerr2022ojzj} and crossover~\cite{doerr2023crossover-arxiv,dang2023crossover-arxiv} operators in NSGA-II.
-More results include the lower bounds of NSGA-II solving OneMinMax and OneJumpZeroJump~\cite{doerr2023lower-arxiv}, NSGA-II solving bi-objective minimum spanning tree~\cite{cerf2023first} and NSGA-III solving 3-objective OneMinMax~\cite{doerr2022nsgaiii}.
+The expected running time of $(\mu+1)$ SIBEA, i.e., a simple MOEA using the hypervolume indicator to update the population, was analyzed on several synthetic problems~\cite{brockhoff2008analyzing,nguyen2015sibea,doerr2016runtime}, which benefits the theoretical understanding of indicator-based MOEAs.
+Later, people have started to consider well-established algorithms in the evolutionary multi-objective optimization area.
+Huang \textit{et al.}~\cite{huang2021runtime} considered MOEA/D, and examined the effectiveness of different decomposition methods by comparing the running time for solving many-objective synthetic problems.
+Zheng and Doerr~\cite{zheng2021first} analyzed the expected running time of NSGA-II for the first time, by considering the bi-objective OneMinMax and LeadingOnesTrailingZeroes problems.
+Later on, Zheng and Doerr~\cite{zheng2022current} considered a modified crowding distance method, which updates the crowding distance of solutions once the solution with the smallest crowding distance is removed, and proved that the modified method can approximate the Pareto front better than the original crowding distance method in NSGA-II.
+Bian and Qian~\cite{bian2022better} proposed a new parent selection method, stochastic tournament selection (i.e., $k$ tournament selection where $k$ is uniformly sampled at random), to replace the binary tournament selection of NSGA-II, and proved that the method can decrease the expected running time asymptotically.
+The effectiveness of the fast mutation~\cite{doerr2023ojzj} and crossover~\cite{doerr2023crossover,dang2023crossover} operators, using an archive~\cite{bian2024archive}, and encouraging the diversity in the solution space~\cite{ren2024multimodel} has also been analyzed for NSGA-II.
+Other results include the analysis of NSGA-II solving diverse problems such as the bi-objective multimodal problem \ojzj~\cite{doerr2023ojzj}, the many-objective problem $m$OneMinMax~\cite{zheng2023manyobj}, the bi-objective minimum spanning tree problem~\cite{cerf2023first}, and the noisy LeadingOnesTrailingZeroes problem~\cite{dang2023analysing}, as well as an investigation into the lower bounds of NSGA-II solving OneMinMax and \ojzj~\cite{doerr2023lower}.
+Furthermore, Wietheger and Doerr~\cite{wietheger23nsgaiii} proved that NSGA-III~\cite{deb2014nsgaiii} can be better than NSGA-II when solving the tri-objective problem $3$OneMinMax.
+Very recently, Lu \textit{et al.}~\cite{lu2024imoea} analyzed interactive MOEAs (iMOEAs) and identified situations where iMOEAs may work or fail; Ren \textit{et al.}~\cite{Ren2024spea2} gave a running time analysis of SPEA2 for the first time; Wietheger and Doerr~\cite{wietheger2024near} derived near-tight running time bounds for a series of MOEAs solving some common many-objective benchmark problems.